opral/monorepo/documentation/sdk/sveltekit/advanced.md

 By adding this line, the code in that file will not be transformed and you need to make sure you manually add the necessary functionality.

-Here are some examples of what you need to do:

 ## Required Setup

 Those files require to be set up if you want to use any functionality of the SDK

 ### `hooks.server.js`

-You need to wrap the `handle` function in order to setup the inlang SDK.

 ```ts
 import '@inlang/sdk-js/no-transforms'